 About the Center

-The centerpiece of the complex is the Prudential Tower, opened in 1965 and standing 52 stories tall.
+The centerpiece of the complex is the Prudential Tower, which opened in 1965 and stands 52 stories tall.
 For eleven years, until the John Hancock Tower was built, the Prudential Tower was the tallest in the city and also the tallest outside New York.

 It contains some 4,000 windows and nearly half-a-million square feet of office space.
-On the 52nd floor is the “Top of the Hub” restaurant.
-Below that, on the 50th floor, is the Prudential Skywalk, a popular tourist attraction that provides a 360 degree view of the city and surrounding areas.
+On the 50th floor of the Prudential Tower is the Boston Skywalk Observatory, a popular tourist attraction that provides a 360 degree view of the city and surrounding areas.

 111 Huntington Avenue